FreeRTOS/CMSIS-Packs/README.md

 ## Introduction

-This repository contains a [Package Index File][a1] that describes the location of the CMSIS Packs for various FreeRTOS libraries.
-This Package Index File enables the CMSIS Packs to be integrated into development tools.
-See the following tables for a full list of the libraries that are referenced in the Package Index File.
+The purpose of this repository is to store the [Package Index File][a1] for the FreeRTOS CMSIS packs and provide a place to download the packs directly.
+See the following tables for a full list of the libraries that are referenced in the Package Index File as well as download links for their packs.

 [a1]: https://arm-software.github.io/CMSIS_5/Pack/html/packIndexFile.html